pudly/schmopera-hugo/content/articles/spotlight-on-lyndsay-promane.md

 One of the many things I've learned from working is that the greatest opportunities come when you least expect them.
 Embrace them, leave fear outside, and go for it!

-Much like my spirit animal, Oprah Winfrey, I'm not a fan of surprises.
+Much like Oprah Winfrey, I'm not a fan of surprises.
 Unfortunately, I chose the wrong career and the wrong planet since my favourite performances came my way when I was not expecting them at all.
 Saying "yes" is powerful, and it's something I'm learning to do more often.
 Of course, check with your mentors/teachers if you're not sure if the repertoire is a good fit.
 If it is, say yes and work hard!

->Readers, do you know an artist deserving of a little Spotlight?
+> Readers, do you know an artist deserving of a little Spotlight?
 Let us know!
 Get in touch at [hello@schmopera.com.](mailto:hello@schmopera.com)